TheMannu/AWS-Learning-Days/Day-01/project.md

 ![image](https://user-images.githubusercontent.com/89054489/232056915-92fbf2c7-08f8-4d1a-875b-1bb858bc1f65.png)
 To return to the Amazon EC2 dashboard, choose Cancel.

-With your Web-Server selected, choose the Actions  dropdown menu, and select Monitor and troubleshoot  Get instance screenshot.
+With your youb-Server selected, choose the Actions  dropdown menu, and select Monitor and troubleshoot  Get instance screenshot.

-This option shows you what your EC2 instance console would look like if a screen were attached to it.
+This option shows you what your EC2 instance console would look like if a screen youre attached to it.
 It is essentially a command line interface.

 ec2-instance-screen-shot